DustinDust/DustinDust/README.md

 ## I'm currently a fulltime student with a dream of becoming a Web developer one day.

 - 🌱 I’m currently learning computer engineering (but i want to become a webdev, yes) 🤣
-- 👯 I’m looking to collaborate with everyone who wants to share the passion with me
+- 👯 I’m looking to collaborate with everyone who wants to share the passion with me.
-- 🥅 2022 Goals: Maybe an internship and make more personal project with all the technologies I'm fond of?
+- 🥅 2022 Goals: An internship and making more personal projects with all the technologies I'm fond of.
-- ⚡ Fun fact: I love to eat and sleep
+- ⚡ Fun fact: I love animation, drawing and music.
+Why am i doing all this technical stuff I wonder...

 ### Languages and Tools: